caleb531/automata/README.md

 automaton stopped on (which presumably contains at least one valid final state).
 If the string is rejected by the NFA, the method will raise the appropriate exception (see **Exception classes**).

+#### Validating an NFA

+The `validate_automaton()` method checks whether the NFA is actually a valid NFA.
+The method has the same basic behavior and prescribed use case as the `DFA.validate_automaton()` method, despite being less restrictive (since NFAs are naturally less restrictive than DFAs).

 #### Converting an NFA to a DFA